|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 Gravitational forces are by far the weakest of all known types of interactions.
-However, with a sufficiently large accumulation of matter, these weakest gravitational forces, due to their versatility, can become dominant and can even be so powerful that nothing, not even light, can withstand them.
+However, with a sufficiently large accumulation of matter, these weakest gravitational forces, due to their universatility, can become dominant and can even be so powerful that nothing can withstand them, not even light.

-Let us have a (non-rotating) spherical star or planet with total mass M and radius r .
-In order to have a body from surface of such planet or star to completely overcome its gravitation attraction, and freely move away from it into space infinitelly, it must be given a velocity at least equal to (according to Newton's theory)
+Let us have some (non-rotating) spherical star or planet with total mass M and radius r .
+In order to have a body from surface of such planet or star to completely overcome its gravitation attraction, and freely to move away from it into space infinitelly, it must be given a radial velocity at least equal to (according to Newton's theory)

-body (universality of gravity) , it depends only on the mass M of the gravitational body and the radius r
+depends only on the mass M of the gravitational body and the

 theory of light, pointed out that very massive and dense stars